MicrosoftLearning/AI-102-AIEngineer/Instructions/10b-language-understanding-client-(preview).md

 4. If a panel with tips for creating an effective Language service app is displayed, close it.

-5. At the left of the Language Studio portal, select **Train model** to train the app.
+5. At the left of the Language Studio portal, select **Training jobs** to train the app.
 Click **Start a training job**, name the model **Clock** and ensure that evaluation with training is enabled.
 Training may take several minutes to complete.

     > **Note**: Because the model name **Clock** is hard-coded in the clock-client code (used later in the lab), capitalize and spell the name exactly as described.

-6. At the left of the Language Studio portal, select **Deploy model** and use **Add deployment** to create deployment for the Clock model that's named **production**.
+6. At the left of the Language Studio portal, select **Deploying a model** and use **Add deployment** to create deployment for the Clock model that's named **production**.

     > **Note**: Because the deployment name **production** is hard-coded in the clock-client code (used later in the lab), capitalize and spell the name exactly as described.